Deltares/rtc-tools-interface/README.md

 And optional columns are:
 - `id`: Required when a plot for a row in the `goal_table` should be created.
 Should be equal to the id in the corresponding `goal_table`.
-- `variables_plot_1`: One or more state-names to be plotted, seperated by a comma.
+- `variables_style_1`: One or more state-names to be plotted, seperated by a comma.
-- `variables_plot_2`: One or more state-names to be plotted, seperated by a comma.
+- `variables_style_2`: One or more state-names to be plotted, seperated by a comma.
 Fixed styling is applied for all variables defined here.
-- `variables_plot_history`: One or more state-names to be plotted, seperated by a comma.
+- `variables_with_previous_result`: One or more state-names to be plotted, seperated by a comma.
 If available, the results for that variable at the previous priority optimization will also be shown.
 - `custom_title`: Custom title overwriting automatic name.
 Required for goals specified in python.
 - `specified_in`: Either `goal_generator` or `python`.
 If equal to `goal_generator`, the id field should be set.